Summary

 - Safe, culturally familiar environment with Indian food and hostels

-When I first started exploring MBBS abroad options a few years back, Georgia wasn’t on top of my list.
-Most parents and counsellors were focused on countries like Russia, Ukraine, or Western Europe.
-But as I began guiding more students and researching deeply, Georgia started standing out because of the real advantages it has over other MBBS abroad destinations.
-By 2024, over 16,000 Indian students were already studying medicine in Georgia.
-That number alone spoke volumes.
+When I first began exploring MBBS abroad options a few years ago, Georgia wasn’t among my top choices.
+Most parents and counsellors were primarily focused on countries like Russia, Ukraine, or parts of Western Europe.
+However, as I gained more experience guiding students and conducting in-depth research, Georgia gradually stood out for its genuine advantages over other study destinations.
+By 2026, more than 16,000 Indian students were already pursuing medical education in Georgia, a figure that clearly reflects its growing popularity and trust among students.

-Through hundreds of student queries, university reviews, and alumni feedback, I’ve gathered insights that I now share with every aspiring medical student and their parents.
-Here are 7 good things I’ve learned about pursuing MBBS in Georgia, based on real experiences and conversations with students and faculty.
+After engaging with hundreds of student queries, analysing university reviews, and collecting feedback from alumni, I’ve gained meaningful insights that I regularly share with aspiring medical students and their parents.
+Here are seven positive aspects of pursuing MBBS in Georgia, based on real experiences and interactions with students and faculty.

 Quality Education and Modern Training

-What really impressed me was the growing use of simulation labs, high-tech setups where students practice medical procedures in a safe, controlled environment.
-This approach mirrors systems in countries like the U.S., giving Georgian MBBS students a competitive edge.
+What truly stood out to me was the increasing use of advanced simulation labs—high-tech environments where students can practice medical procedures safely and with full control.
+This method closely reflects the training systems used in countries like the U.S., giving MBBS students in Georgia a strong competitive advantage.

-And results back it up: Georgia had the highest FMGE pass rate among major foreign study destinations in 2024.
-Many universities, like GRUNI, DTMU, and NVU, now offer FMGE coaching with Indian faculty.
+The results support this trend—Georgia recorded one of the highest FMGE pass rates among major foreign study destinations in 2026.
+Many universities, such as GRUNI, DTMU, and NVU, now also provide dedicated FMGE coaching with experienced Indian faculty, further strengthening student outcomes.

 Some even align their curriculum with USMLE standards, offering dual pathways, either practice in India or aim for the U.S. later.
 For me, as a counsellor, this proves one thing: Georgia is serious about producing globally competent doctors.